 What do CASAs do?

-CASAs act as fact-finders for the judges, providing them with information that they may never get otherwise.
 CASAs gather information from Court documents, social workers’ files, and educational, medical and therapy records.
-They also speak with the child, family members, school officials, health providers, and other professionals involved in the child’s life.
-CASAs use this information, as well as firsthand observations, to advocate for the child in Court and school, and in other aspects of their lives.
+The advocates speak with the child, the child's family members, school officials, health providers, and other professionals involved in the child’s life.
+CASAs use this information, as well as firsthand observations, to advocate for the child in Court, school, and in other aspects of their lives.
 The CASA’s role is to consider what is in the child’s best interest and to make sure that each child’s individual needs are met.